-Visualise the keys of a piano, then imagine the frets on a guitar.
-These instruments divide music into semitones - a series of steps that are used to construct scales - the foundation of western music.
+PLUGIN WEEK 2023: Visualise the keys of a piano, then imagine the frets on a guitar.
+These instruments divide music into semitones - a series of steps that are used to construct scales and the foundation of western music.

 But western music isn’t all the music in the world, not by a long way.
 And even within that, there are many fretless instruments where ‘in-between’ notes are possible - a fretless bass, or a cello, for example.
 Music that doesn’t depend on semitones is referred to as microtonal - anything where the note divisions are smaller than a semitone.

-A major element, or benefit, of this is sourcing pre-existing scales; Scala is a software dedicated to creating alternative tunings, and its .scl preset files are compatible with many microtonal applications.
+A major element (or benefit) of this is the ability to source pre-existing scales; Scala is a piece of software that's dedicated to creating alternative tunings, and its .scl preset files are compatible with many microtonal applications.
 There’s a huge bundle of .scl files available from the Huygens-Fokker website (opens in new tab), and even if you’re strictly interested in creating your own scales, these tiny files (around 4kb each) are an incredibly useful learning resource.

-And then we come to Ableton, whose new Microtuner Max For Live device (free for Live 11 users) successfully incorporates everything we need to load, edit, or create, microtonal scales, and a bit more.
-It has a very clean Ableton-style interface; the principles are easy to grasp, and there are only a couple of steps to get it going with your chosen Live instrument devices.
+And then we come to Ableton Live.
+Its new Microtuner Max For Live device (free for Live 11 users) successfully incorporates everything we need to load, edit, or create, microtonal scales, and a bit more.
+It has a very clean Ableton-style interface, the principles are easy to grasp, and there are only a couple of steps required to get it going with your chosen Live instrument devices.
 Microtonality in Live can be totally self-contained, or it can be incorporated into any other type of composition - beats, regular Western (equal temperament) scales, microtones, can all exist together.

 This increased accessibility afforded by modern software is good for everybody; microtones are another tool we can use in our productions and performances, maybe to create subtle shifts in pitch, almost like a harmoniser effect, but really it’s about exploiting entirely new relationships between the notes in scales and chords.